VaibhavKhangale/ML-Mini-Projects/README.md

 ### 1. 🧠 Brain Tumor Detection and Classification
 A ML pipeline for developing Tumor Classifier in Tensorflow using Transfer learning.

+### 2. 🚗 AI based Smart Grid-Headlights
+An AI based headlight system which makes use of computer vision to avoid blinding drivers.

 ---

 ## 📌 Motive